tshyotte/hello-world/readme.txt

 Hello world,
-this is my first time experience git.
-I hope to get an fun and enjoyable journey.
+this is my first time experience with git.
+I hope to get a fun and enjoyable journey.
+What is next?